The Future of Arnold House

 The future of Arnold House has been discussed by the Town Council on several occasions as the property is under-utilised.
 It is a listed building which requires sensitive and costly repairs and maintenance.

 The space required by the grounds team is increasing as the Town Council takes on more services and assets from Wiltshire Council.
-Planning permission is being sought for a new workshop at Park Place which would provide much improved storage and welfare facilities.
+Planning permission was granted for a new workshop at Park Place which would have provided much improved storage and welfare facilities.
+However, costs for that project escalated to the point where the Town Council decided to put it on hold and reconsider its use of Arnold House.
+There are several options for the building, each with its own merits.
+It is anticipated that a decision will be made in 2024.

 Note: The property was left to the parish council by the late Joan Pictor who passed away in 1959.
 There are no covenants restricting the sale of the property.
 A large part of the garden was sold in the 1970s and now forms part of the long-stay car park.
 Sale of the building is just one option to be considered.